 Gaius Julius Caesar (July 100 BC – 15 March 44 BC) was a Roman general, statesman, Consul and notable author of Latin prose.
 He played a critical role in the events that led to the demise of the Roman Republic and the rise of the Roman Empire.
 In 60 BC, Caesar, Crassus and Pompey formed a political alliance that was to dominate Roman politics for several years.

-- 2,067,608 all-time users
+- 3,340,605 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years